9D/8N

 Inclusions:

-2 night’s accommodation at Yuksom (Day 1 & Day 8) in lodge on sharing basis.
+2 night’s accommodation at basecamp Yuksom (Day 1 & Day 8) in a homestay on a twin or triple sharing basis.

-Excellent Trekking Guide, who will be a local to this particular area and has profound knowledge of the trekking trails around.
+Excellent Trekking Guide, who will be a local to this particular area and has sound knowledge of the trekking trails around.

 Specialised Cook, Support staff, Porters/Packed Animals for carrying the central logistics of the trek.

-Camping equipment like Sleeping bag, Carry mattress, Gaiters, Micro spikes/Crampon.
-(Bring your own sleeping if you have a high altitude specific personal Sleeping Bag.
-This is always better for hygienic reasons.)
+Camping equipment like Sleeping bag, Carry mattress, Gaiters (if required).
+(Bring your own sleeping bag if you have a high altitude rated personal Sleeping Bag.
+Otherwise you should bring a liner for a better hygiene)

-Kitchen tent, dinning tent and toilet tent as required during the trek.
+Kitchen, dining and toilet tent (dry pit with portable toilet seat) as required during the trek.

-All permit fee, camping charges, forest levy required for the trek inside Kanchendzongha National Park.
+All permit fee, camping charges, forest levy required for the trek inside Kanchendzongha National Park for Indian nationals.

 Basic Medical & First Aid kit.

-Accidental Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
-It covers your trek as well as your return journey to NJP/Bagdogra.
+Travel cum Medical Insurance Policy covering high altitude trekking tours (For Indian nationals it is included in the TREK FEE, up to 60 years of age).
+It covers your trek as well as your return journey to NJP, i.e. 10 days itinerary.

 Exclusions:

 We assume that you will carry your personal Rucksack/Backpack with all your personal belongings.
-If you want to offload your Rucksack and be carried by Porter then you need to pay additional ₹ 2500 for the entire duration of the trek.
-The Rucksack should not weigh more than 10 Kg.
+If you like to offload your rucksack/backpack and like to be carried by horse then you need to pay an additional ₹ 3500 + 5% GST for the entire duration of the trek (8 days).
+The rucksack should not weigh more than 10 kg.

 Any tip or gratuity to the HT support staff.